Transition to the Responsive User Interface

 Description and Usage:

 Allows some user maintenance tasks to be performed by a Location Administrator or Administrator.
-Portal administrators can configure specific allowances via the Edit Navigation page.
+Portal administrators can configure specific allowances via the Edit Navigation page found on the Administration page under Site Management > Navigation Setup.

 Dynamic – If enabled, this icon will only display to users with a Location Administrator or Administrator role and will be scoped to the users they are allowed to see via the position hierarchy or person-to-person hierarchy.